Zerogratitude/Mihon-Backup-Maker/README.md

 Merger is exactly as it says.
 Take 2 MIHON saves and merge them.
 The converter makes a mihon save so it will work with merger as well.

+This was made by ai.
+Why becuase im fucin stupid thats why.